As an independent teacher, or teacherpreneur, you have a lot to do besides just showing up for class and teaching.

 The more features and configuration options are offered, the more complicated the thing will be, so you'll have to invest quite a lot of time just learning how to use it.

-For example, you've probably heard of MindBody Online, a popular management tool for schools and gyms.
+For example, you've probably heard of MindBody Online, a legacy management tool for schools and gyms.
 It can do almost anything, even help with your taxes and payroll... but it's such a complex system that you have to take a course on it before you can even begin to use it.
 It's also ridiculously expensive.

 We recommend Ubindi, and not (just) because we built it and it's our business.